 Homemade Sunscreen Recipe

-- ¼ cup Coconut Oil (natural SPF 4)
+- 1/4 cup coconut oil (natural SPF 4)

-- ¼ cup beeswax
+- 1/4 cup beeswax

-- 2 tbsp Zinc Oxide (This is a non-nano, uncoated variety.
-Do not inhale the powder).
+- 2 tbsp zinc oxide (this is a non-nano, uncoated variety.
+Do NOT inhale the powder)

-- 2 tbsp Shea Butter (natural SPF 4-5)
+- 2 tbsp shea butter (natural SPF 4-5)

-Recipe originally found from Wellness Mama.
+Recipe adapted found from Wellness Mama.

 Natural sunscreen recipe tutorial

 Wells, Katie.
-(October 23, 2018).
+(Updated: January 3, 2020).
 Natural Homemade Sunscreen Recipe.
 Wellness Mama.
 Retrieved from https://wellnessmama.com/2558/homemade-sunscreen/